renovate-bot/zw/docs/guides/05_customization.md

 - As an example `![[ $PWD == *github* ]]` or `![[ $MYPROMPT = 1 ]]` to change prompt after changing directory to `*github*` or then variable `MYPROMPT = 1`, the exclamation mark `![[ … ]]` causes prompt to be reset after loading or unloading the plugin,
 - `pick'/dev/null'` – disable sourcing of the default-found file,
-- `multisrc''` – source multiple files,
+- `multisrc'…'` – source multiple files,
-- `lucid` – don't show the under-prompt message that says e.g.: `Loaded geometry-zsh/geometry`,
+- `lucid` – don't show the under-prompt message that says e.g: `Loaded geometry-zsh/geometry`,
 - `nocd` – don't cd into the plugin's directory when executing the
-- `atload''` – this ice can make the path that's displayed by the theme to point to that directory.
+- `atload'…'` – this ice can make the path that's displayed by the theme to point to that directory.

 ```shell
 # Theme no. 1 - zprompts